We help individuals, families, and communities in many areas of their health, including:

 - Assistance for low-income individuals

-Health, Housing, and Human Services (H3S) consists of eight divisions, dedicated to ensuring healthy families and strong communities in Clackamas County.
+Health, Housing, and Human Services (H3S) consists of seven divisions, dedicated to ensuring healthy families and strong communities in Clackamas County.

-The Health, Housing, and Human Services (H3S) Department improves its services and value through planning, measurement, and process improvement.
-Learn more about our priorities, how we measure our impact, and improve our performance.
+Learn more about our department's priorities, how we measure our impact, and improve our performance.

 Advisory Boards and Commissions are one way that H3S ensures the community's voice is heard.